monkeyatcomputer/monkeyatcomputer.github.io/_posts/2015-08-05-presence-using-the-unified-communications-web-api.md

   path: "/assets/img/presence.jpg"
   alt: "More JSON than you can poke 6 authentication steps at"
 categories: [Unified Communications, UCWA]
-tags: [skype for business, sfb, ucwa, unified communications]
+tags: [skype for business, ucwa, unified communications]
 ---

 ## Introduction